-\textbf{Comparison to Deep RL}: We compare OLRL to DQN and Blob-PROST in Figure~\ref{fig:RLcomp}.
-DQN and Blob-PROST data was drawn from~\cite{machado2017revisiting}.
-Our object-level agent reaches equivalent or greater performance than DQN and Blob-PROST with approximately 10,000x fewer experiences in three of the four Atari games.
-Although DQN and Blob-PROST outperform OLRL in Pong, they require over 100x more experiences to reach the performance of OLRL.
-Furthermore, SimPLe \cite{kaiser2019model}, the current state of the art for Atari in sample-limited regimes, achieves a mean of 54\% the human-normalized score across Pong, Asterix, and Breakout after 100,000 steps; our agent achieves a mean of 176\% human normalized score with fewer than 10,000 steps.
+\textbf{Comparison to Deep RL}.
+Figure~\ref{fig:RLcomp} compares OLRL to DQN, Blob-PROST, and two recent sample-efficient deep RL agents for Atari, SimPLe (\cite{kaiser2019model}) and DER (\cite{schwarzerdata}).
+DQN and Blob-PROST were trained for 100 million steps, SimPLe and SPR for 100,000, and OLRL for 10,000 steps.
+Our object-level agent reached similar or greater performance than DQN and Blob-PROST with approximately 10,000x fewer experiences in three of the four Atari games.
+Although DQN and Blob-PROST outperformed OLRL in Pong, they require over 100x more experiences to acheive the performance of OLRL.
+Furthermore, SimPLE and SPR, two of the current best agents for Atari in sample-limited regimes, achieved a mean of 54\% and 37\%, respectively, of the human-normalized score across Pong, Asterix, and Breakout after 100,000 steps; our agent achieved a mean of 176\% human normalized score with just 10,000 steps.

-\textbf{Comparison to Humans}: We compare the maximum scores achieved by each time step for human players and OLRL in Figure~\ref{fig:HumanComp}.
-For all games tested, this value plateaus for humans, indicating they are not increasing their highest score and have saturated learning.
-OLRL learns faster than a human if OLRL reaches a human's maximum score in fewer time steps than that human.
-Despite humans having extensive prior knowledge, we find that OLRL is able to exceed a human's maximum score in fewer experiences than the human 55\% of the time, demonstrating the power of the object representation and reinforcement learning we have designed.
-Details about human play data collection are in the Appendix.
+\textbf{Comparison to Humans}: We compared the learning efficiency of OLRL to humans by inviting people to play Atari games and recording the top score they achieved by each timestep.
+Figure~\ref{fig:HumanComp} compares the maximum scores achieved by each time step for human players and OLRL.
+For all games tested, this value plateaued for humans, indicating they did not increase their highest score and likely saturated learning.
+OLRL learns faster than a human if it reaches a human's maximum score in fewer time steps than that human.
+Despite humans having extensive prior knowledge, OLRL exceeded a human's maximum score in fewer experiences than the human 55\% of the time, demonstrating the power of the object inference and reinforcement learning algorithm we proposed.
+Details about human play data collection are presented in the appendices.